kdm9/rab/src/04_terminal.md

 - fuzzy matching during tab completion
 - time-saving niceties like `...` as a shortcut for `../..`, and automatically cd-ing (running `dir/name`  is equivalent to `cd dir/name`).

-So, switching gets you a bunch of minor conveiences for free.
+So, switching gets you a bunch of minor conveniences for free.
 That said, there are ways of configuring bash to have some of these features.